 INTEL STS finalist Catherine Wong was quicker to apply.
 Soon after Catherine began showing her first invention at science fairs, one of her teachers at Morristown High School in New Jersey recommended that she think about patenting it.
 For $125, she was able to protect two of her inventions for a year with what are called provisional patents.
 These are essentially temporary patents.
 She followed up by applying for a much more expensive standard patent on one of her inventions.

 Catherine, now 17, credits an experience she had while in seventh grade for inspiring the project that landed her in the INTEL STS finals.
-While visiting a museum exhibit in New York City, called Catherine learned that most people in the world have little or no access to the products and services available to people in the United States and other industrialized nations.
+While visiting a museum exhibit in New York City, called Design for the Other 90%, Catherine learned that most people in the world have little or no access to the products and services available to people in the United States and other industrialized nations.
 Nearly half of the world has no dependable access to food, clean water or housing.

 Three years later, Wong enrolled in a high school research science class.
 While investigating potential projects, she learned that more and more of the world’s people were getting mobile phones.
 (Today, more than 6 billion people have them!)
 Catherine decided to create a new type of stethoscope based on the popular handheld communication device.